zarej/plutus-pioneer-program/docs/week5.rst

     Prelude Week05.NFT> :t mustSpendPubKeyOutput
     mustSpendPubKeyOutput :: TxOutRef -> TxConstraints i o

-How do we combine the constraints of *mustForgeValue* and *mustSpendPubKeyOutput*? *Contraints* don't form a *Monoid*, but they do form a *Semigroup*, and the difference is just that in *Semigroup* we don't have *mempty*, the neutral element.
+How do we combine the constraints of *mustForgeValue* and *mustSpendPubKeyOutput*? *Constraints* don't form a *Monoid*, but they do form a *Semigroup*, and the difference is just that in *Semigroup* we don't have *mempty*, the neutral element.
 We can still combine them with the *<>* operator.

 .. code:: haskell